-The lease of an object for housing purposes is subject to 10% value added tax in Austria.
-The lease of business premises is generally exempt from value added tax.
-However, the lessor may opt to subject the rent to value added tax, in which case a tax rate of 20% will apply.
+The lease of an object for housing purposes is subject to 10% VAT in Austria.
+The lease of business premises is generally exempt from VAT.
+However, the lessor may opt to subject the rent to VAT, in which case a tax rate of 20% will apply.

-6.8 Costs Payable by Tenant at Start of Lease
+6.8 Costs Payable by a Tenant at the Start of a Lease

-Cash deposits in the amount of three to five months' rent or a bank guarantee in the same amount are common securities agreed upon in lease agreements, and are typically demanded before the beginning of the lease.
+Cash deposits or a bank guarantee in the amount of three to five months' rent are common securities agreed upon in lease agreements, and are typically demanded before the beginning of the lease.
 An administration fee for drafting the lease agreement may also be payable to the lessor.

-In regard to lease objects for commercial purposes, stamp duty applies, usually in the amount of 1% of three times the annual rent for unlimited term leases, or 1% of the annual rent multiplied by the term of the duration in years (maximum of 18 years) for limited term leases.
-This is usually paid by the lessee, but vis-à-vis the tax authorities both parties are jointly liable for the full amount.
+Stamp duty applies to lease objects for commercial purposes, usually in the amount of 1% of three times the annual rent for unlimited term leases, or 1% of the annual rent multiplied by the term of the duration in years (maximum of 18 years) for limited term leases.
+This is usually paid by the lessee, but both parties are jointly liable to the tax authorities for the full amount.

-6.9 Payment of Maintenance and Repair of Communal Areas
+6.9 Payment of Maintenance and Repair